MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/ai-machine-learning-mlops.md

 - Build up a [run history](/azure/machine-learning/how-to-track-monitor-analyze-runs?tabs=python) of experiment runs for comparison, planning, and collaboration.
 Use an experiment-tracking framework like [MLflow](/azure/machine-learning/how-to-use-mlflow) to collect metrics.

-- Continuously measure and control the quality of your team's work through [continuous integration](/azure/architecture/microservices/ci-cd) on the full experimentation code base.
+- Continuously measure and control the quality of your team's work through [CI](/azure/architecture/microservices/ci-cd) on the full experimentation code base.

 - Terminate training early in the process when a model doesn't converge.
 Use an experiment-tracking framework and the [run history](/azure/machine-learning/how-to-track-monitor-analyze-runs?tabs=python) in Azure Machine Learning to monitor job runs.

 - Define an experiment and model management strategy.
-Consider using a name like *champion* to refer to the current baseline model, or refer to *challenger* models for candidate models, which might outperform the *champion* model in production.
-Apply tags in Azure Machine Learning to mark experiment and models.
-In some scenarios, like sales forecasting, it might take months to determine whether the model's predictions are accurate.
+Consider using a name like *champion* to refer to the current baseline model.
+A *challenger* model is a candidate model that might outperform the *champion* model in production.
+Apply tags in Azure Machine Learning to mark experiments and models.
+In a scenario like sales forecasting, it might take months to determine whether the model's predictions are accurate.

-- Elevate [continuous integration](/azure/architecture/microservices/ci-cd) to continuous training by including model training as part of the build.
+- Elevate [CI](/azure/architecture/microservices/ci-cd) for continuous training by including model training in the build.
 For example, begin model training on the full dataset with each pull request.

-- Shorten the time it takes to get feedback on the quality of machine learning pipeline by running an automated build on a sample of the data.
+- Shorten the time it takes to get feedback on the quality of the machine learning pipeline by running an automated build on a data sample.
 Use [Azure Machine Learning pipeline parameters](/azure/machine-learning/how-to-use-pipeline-parameter) to parameterize input [datasets](/azure/machine-learning/how-to-train-with-datasets).

-- Use [continuous deployment for machine learning models](/azure/machine-learning/how-to-safely-rollout-managed-endpoints) to automate deployment and testing of real-time scoring services in your Azure development, test, and production environments.
+- Use [continuous deployment (CD) for machine learning models](/azure/machine-learning/how-to-safely-rollout-managed-endpoints) to automate deployment and testing real-time scoring services in your Azure environments.

-- In some regulated industries, model validation steps might be required before a machine learning model can be used in a production environment.
-By automating validation steps, to an extent, you might accelerate time to delivery.
-When manual review or validation steps are still the bottleneck, consider whether you can certify the automated model validation pipeline.
-Use resource tags in Azure Machine Learning to indicate asset compliance and candidates for review, or as triggers for deployment.
+- In some regulated industries, you might be required to complete model validation steps before you can use a machine learning model in a production environment.
+Automating validation steps might accelerate time to delivery.
+When manual review or validation steps are still a bottleneck, consider whether you can certify the automated model validation pipeline.
+Use resource tags in Azure Machine Learning to indicate asset compliance and candidates for review or as triggers for deployment.

-- Don't retrain in production and directly replace the production model without any integration testing.
-Even though model performance and functional requirements appear good, among other potential issues, a model might have grown its environment footprint and breaks the server environment.
+- Don't retrain in production, and then directly replace the production model without doing integration testing.
+Even though model performance and functional requirements might appear good, among other potential issues, a retrained model might have a larger environment footprint and break the server environment.

 - When production data access is available only in production, use [Azure RBAC](/azure/role-based-access-control/resource-provider-operations#microsoftmachinelearningservices) and [custom roles](/azure/machine-learning/how-to-assign-roles) to give a select number of machine learning practitioners read access.
-For example, some roles might need to read the data for data exploration.
-Alternatively, make a data copy available in the nonproduction environments.
+Some roles might need to read the data for related data exploration.
+Alternatively, make a data copy available in nonproduction environments.

 - Agree on naming conventions and tags for Azure Machine Learning [experiments](/python/api/azureml-core/azureml.core.experiment.experiment) to differentiate retraining baseline machine learning pipelines from experimental work.

 ### Technology

-- If you currently submit jobs via Azure Machine Learning studio UI or the CLI, instead of submitting jobs via the SDK, use the CLI or [Azure DevOps Machine Learning tasks](https://marketplace.visualstudio.com/items?itemName=ms-air-aiagility.vss-services-azureml) to configure automation pipeline steps.
+- If you currently submit jobs via the Azure Machine Learning studio UI or CLI, instead of submitting jobs via the SDK, use the CLI or [Azure DevOps Machine Learning tasks](https://marketplace.visualstudio.com/items?itemName=ms-air-aiagility.vss-services-azureml) to configure automation pipeline steps.
 This process might reduce the code footprint by reusing the same job submissions directly from automation pipelines.

 - Use event-based programming.
 For example, trigger an offline model testing pipeline by using Azure Functions after a new model is registered.
-Or send a notification to a designated email alias when a critical pipeline fails to run.
+Or, send a notification to a designated email alias when a critical pipeline fails to run.
 Azure Machine Learning [creates events in Azure Event Grid](/azure/machine-learning/how-to-use-event-grid).
-You can subscribe to be notified of an event.
+Multiple roles can subscribe to be notified of an event.

 - When you use Azure DevOps for automation, use [Azure DevOps Tasks for Machine Learning](https://marketplace.visualstudio.com/items?itemName=ms-air-aiagility.vss-services-azureml) to use machine learning models as pipeline triggers.